Some veterans will automatically be given one of the new cards, with all former personnel being able to apply for one by the end of 2019.

 From today (Monday), any personnel who have left the military since December 2018 will automatically be given one of the new ID cards, which will allow them to maintain a tangible link to their career in the forces.

-The cards will initially be given to all personnel leaving the military, while veterans who have already made the transition to civilian life will be able to apply for a service leavers ID card from next year.
+Veterans who have already made the transition to civilian life will be able to apply for a service leavers ID card by the end of the year.